 story.

-We're seeking founding partners across financial services, legal, technology, environment, and media.
+We're seeking founding partners across financial services, legal, technology, environment, and media as well as hospitality venues in the city at which pit-stops could be incorporated.

 GET THE SPONSOR DECK